satnet-project/generic-client/docs/structureClient.rst

 |               |                          | buildWindow            |
 +---------------+--------------------------+------------------------+

+The DateDialog class contains the methods needed to display the user configuration advanced settings.

 .. py:function:: __init__(self)

+    Method needed to start the window.

 .. py:function:: getConfiguration(self)

+    Method responsible of reading the settings available on screen.

 .. py:function:: buildWindow(self)

+    Static method in charge of creating the configuration window through a call from the SATNetGUI class.
+This method will get back the configuration values.

 +---------------+--------------------------+------------------------+
 | Module        | Class                    | Methods                |